kekscode/cliban/README.md

-# State of this project

-No stable master branch yet.
-Development happens in the development branches.
+# CLIban

+CLIban is the "Command Line Interface (Kan)ban" board.